qTest supports Integration with OnDemand/Local Bugzilla (version 4.0+) and OnDemand/Local Fogbugz (version 8.1.1+) for Defect submission.

 - Reorder the fields display on the Defect Submission form using Drag & Drop or Move Up and Down arrow.
 The order does not affect the display of that Defect type in Bugzilla.

-- Click the Re-populate icon on each Defect field to load its latest values.
+- Select the Re-populate icon on each Defect field to load its latest values.

-- Click on hyperlinks of Defect Field names to Edit existing Defect Fields.
+- Select on hyperlinks of Defect Field names to Edit existing Defect Fields.

-- Click the Delete icon to remove the display of specific fields from qTest Manager's defect submission form.
+- Select the Delete icon to remove the display of specific fields from qTest Manager's defect submission form.
 Those deleted fields are still shown on the Bugzilla defect form.

 - Set Auto-Filling for Defect's fields as Text-box type.

-- Click a Name Link of the defect's text-box field to set Auto-Fill.
+- Select a Name Link of the defect's text-box field to set Auto-Fill.

-- In the Edit Field box, click the Add button to create the auto-fill value.
+- In the Edit Field box, select the Add icon to create the auto-fill value.

-- Click the drop-down arrow and select a field of qTest Manager's Test Case or Test Run to be auto-filled in the Defect field.
+- Select the drop-down arrow and select a field of qTest Manager's Test Case or Test Run to be auto-filled in the Defect field.

-- Click the OK button to finish creating Auto-filling.
+- Select the OK icon to finish creating Auto-filling.

 - qTest Manager only supports certain field types.
 Unsupported field types in the external system will not be populated due to this limitation.